Chr15w1986/Javascript_PP2/README.md

 ## PURPOSE

 'One Stop Clock' is a game where your reaction timing is key.
-Test your reactions by trying to get the timer as close to zero as possible with the use of the three buttons, Start, Stop and Reset.
+Test your reactions by trying to get the timer as close to zero as possible with the use of the three buttons: Start, Stop and Reset.
 * Here is a link to the [final project](https://chr15w1986.github.io/Javascript_PP2/)
 ## FINAL DESIGN